Overview of Project Management

 The Limitation of Funds clause is typically inserted in to Federal contracts that are incrementally-funded cost-reimbursement contracts.
 The clause requires us to notify the sponsor that we are coming to the end of obligated funding, and send notification to the contract officer that obligated funds will be spent within the next 60 days.
 OSR will initiate the notice to the sponsor.
 You may also notify OSR when you will require additional incremental funding within the next 60 days.
 Refer to FAR 52.232-22 for additional information.

 The Limitation of Costs clause is inserted into federal contracts when they have been fully funded.
 The clause requires us to notify the sponsor when we expect in the next 60 days to have spent 75% of the estimated cost, or expect expenses to be greater or substantially less than previously estimated.
 Refer to FAR 52.232-20 for additional information.

 No Cost Extension (NCX)

 As a project comes to the end of the period of performance, additional time may be required to complete the project.
 You can request a no cost extension (NCX).
-When requesting an extension you affirm that additional work remains to be completed on the project and that resources are available to continue to support the project, or that additional time is needed to provide for an orderly closeout.
+In doing so, you affirm that additional work remains to be completed on the project and that resources are available to continue to support the project, or that additional time is needed to provide for an orderly closeout.
 The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension without additional funds.

-no term of award specifically prohibits the extension,
+No term of the award specifically prohibits the extension,